 Needs: Full sun; average soil; lots of heat

 This red bell pepper was bred for the Northeast to be sweet and early.
 ‘Peacework’ was named for Peacework Farm, a community-supported agriculture farm in New York that helped develop it.
-‘Peacework’ pepper seeds purchased from Fedco Seeds help support the vegetable-breeding program at Cornell University, whose important research results in crop varieties well suited for this region.
+‘Peacework’ pepper seeds purchased from Fedco Seeds help support the vegetable-breeding program at Cornell University, whose important research results in crop varieties are well suited for this region.
 Sow seeds indoors in late March, and set seedlings out after the danger of frost has passed.
 Plant them about 12 inches apart.

-4. ‘Speckled Amish’ Lettuce
+4. ‘Speckled Amish’ lettuce

 Maturity: 55 days

 Needs: Full sun; average soil; shade from the intense summer sun